 I believe local government should be:

-I’ve spent my entire career building tools, systems, and teams that help organizations run better.
-I don’t just want to talk about what’s broken—I want to help fix it.
+I’ve spent my career building tools, systems, and teams that help organizations run better.
+I don’t just want to talk about what’s broken, I want to help fix it.

 If elected, I’ll approach this role the same way I’ve approached every challenge in my career: with integrity, humility, and a drive to make things better for the people who count on me.

 I support the City of Plymouth’s 2022–2026 Strategic Plan and the work already underway to create a more connected, sustainable, and livable community.
-As a candidate, I’m committed to continuing that momentum—and reinforcing the progress we’ve made.
-That said, these two issue areas are especially top of mind for me:
+As a candidate, I’m committed to continuing that momentum and reinforcing the progress we’ve made while soliciting feedback from residents about what’s important to them.
+That said, these areas are especially top of mind for me:

 Diversity, Equity & Inclusion, and Human Dignity